Key Specs of Citroen C5 Aircross

 - Power Steering

 C5 Aircross Latest Update

-Citroen C5 Aircross Variants: It will be available in two variants: Feel and Shine.
+Citroen C5 Aircross Variants: It is available in two variants: Feel and Shine.

-Citroen C5 Aircross Powertrain: The India-spec C5 Aircross will be equipped with a 2.0-litre diesel engine (177PS/400Nm), paired to an 8-speed automatic transmission.
+Citroen C5 Aircross Powertrain: Citroen has equipped the India-spec C5 Aircross with a 2.0-litre diesel engine (177PS/400Nm), paired to an 8-speed automatic transmission.
 It has a claimed fuel efficiency of 18.6kmpl.

-Citroen C5 Aircross Features: The C5 Aircross will get a panoramic sunroof, an 8-inch touchscreen infotainment system with Apple CarPlay and Android Auto, a 12.3-inch digital instrument cluster, and a kick-to-open powered tailgate.
-Citroen will also equip it with dual-zone climate control and a 6-speaker sound system.
+Citroen C5 Aircross Features: The SUV comes with a panoramic sunroof, an 8-inch touchscreen infotainment system with Apple CarPlay and Android Auto, a 12.3-inch digital instrument cluster, and a kick-to-open powered tailgate.
+It also gets dual-zone climate control and a 6-speaker sound system.

-Citroen C5 Aircross Safety: Safety features on offer will include electronic stability and blind spot monitoring.
+Citroen C5 Aircross Safety: Safety features on offer include electronic stability and blind spot monitoring.

 Citroen C5 Aircross Comparison with similar cars